History of the Jews in Canada: Wealth

-While the majority of Canadian Jews fall into the middle class (defined as an income between $45,000 and $120,000) or upper-middle class, some Canadian Jewish families have achieved extraordinary economic success.
-Prominent Canadian Jewish families such as the Bronfmans, the Belzbergs, the Diamonds, the Reichmanns, and the Shermans represent the pinnacle of extreme wealth among Jews in Canada.
+The majority of Canadian Jews fall into the middle class (defined as an income between $45,000 and $120,000) or upper-middle class.
+Some of the wealthiest Canadian Jewish families include the Bronfmans, the Belzbergs, the Diamonds, the Reichmanns, and the Shermans.
 Canadian Jews comprise roughly 17% of Canadian Business's list of the 100 Richest Canadians.

 Poverty

-Poverty exists in the Canadian Jewish community.
 As of 2015, the median income among Canadian Jews over the age of 15 years is $30,670, and 14.6% of Canadian Jews live below the poverty line, with poverty concentrated among Jews in the Toronto area.
 (By comparison, the percentage of non-Jewish Canadians living below the poverty line is 14.8%.)
 Slightly more Jewish women than Jewish men live in poverty, and poverty is most concentrated among Canadian Jews ages 15–24 and those over the age of 65.
-There is a strong correlation with level of education attained, with poverty most concentrated among Canadian Jews who had only a secondary education, and the lowest levels of poverty among those who had attained a postgraduate degree.
+There is a strong correlation with the level of education attained, with poverty most concentrated among Canadian Jews who had only a secondary education, and the lowest levels of poverty among those who had attained a postgraduate degree.